Eduardo-Morales-Alberti/slack_pomodoro/README.md

 * You need a user on slack
 * Go to [Your apps](https://api.slack.com/apps)
 * Click on "Create New App"
-* Then create the application go to "Features/OAuth & Permissions" on the left sidebar.
+* Then create the application, go to "Features/OAuth & Permissions" on the left sidebar.
 * Go to "User Token Scopes" and add "users.profile:write" clicking on "Add an OAuth Scope"
 * Then click on "Settings/Install App" and choose a workspace to install it.
 * Then install the application copy the "OAuth Access Token" and add it to the app.ini file.